|Experience||Post-doctoral research program typical (2-3 years)|

 Sources: U.S. Bureau of Labor Statistics

 Astronomers apply the principles of physics and mathematics to learn more about the universe.
-They gather data on the characteristics of planets, moons, stars and other objects using telescopes and computer programs.
-Astronomers usually specialize in certain types of celestial bodies or events, such as black holes.
-Typical duties include developing and testing scientific theories, analyzing data and writing research proposals.
+They gather data on the characteristics of planets, moons, stars, and other objects using telescopes and computer programs.
+Astronomers usually specialize in certain types of celestial bodies or events, such as black holes or planetary systems.
+Typical duties include developing and testing scientific theories, analyzing data, and writing research proposals.
 They also spend time composing scientific papers and presenting their findings to others in the field.

 Most astronomers work within a team of scientists.
 They usually work full time, although research may also be conducted at night when some objects are more visible.
 Astronomers primarily work in offices.
-At times, they might be required to work in observatories or to travel internationally to facilities with specialized equipment.
-They may also travel when presenting research.
-According to the U.S. Bureau of Labor Statistics (BLS), colleges and universities employed the majority of astronomers in 2015, while others worked for the federal government or in private research and development departments.
+They may be required to work in observatories or to travel internationally to facilities with specialized equipment.
+They also travel when presenting research.
+According to the U.S. Bureau of Labor Statistics (BLS), scientific research and development services employed the majority of astronomers in 2018, while others worked for colleges, universities, and professional federal executive branch.

-Most astronomy positions require a Ph.D. in the field of astronomy, which usually takes 5-7 years to complete.
-These programs are likely to contain courses in astrophysics, stellar and planetary physics, galaxies, cosmology, interstellar medium and optics.
+Astronomy positions require a Ph.D. in the field of astronomy, which usually takes 5-7 years to complete.
+These programs are likely to contain courses in astrophysics, stellar and planetary physics, galaxies, cosmology, interstellar medium, and optics.
 Mathematics and computer science are also emphasized.

-After completing a Ph.D. program, aspiring astronomers often enter one or more postdoctoral research positions, which can take roughly 2-3 years to complete.
-They typically work under senior astronomers before taking on more complex projects.
+After completing a Ph.D. program, aspiring astronomers often enter one or more postdoctoral research positions.
+These take roughly 2-3 years to complete.
+Postdoctoral scholars work under senior astronomers before taking on more complex projects.
 Astronomers who are employed by the federal government may need to obtain proper security clearance.